 Woods- These are used to hit the ball longer distances than other types, but for shots, once the ball is not on a tee anymore.
 Today, they are still referred to as woods even though the material of the clubhead has been various types of metal for a long time now.

-Hybrid golf clubs are a cross between a fairway wood and an iron.
-While hybrids have a similar shape to a wood and carry the advantage of being easier to hit, they are lofted like irons and, therefore, will deliver ball flight patterns closer to irons than woods.
+Hybrid golf clubs are a cross between fairway woods and irons.
+While hybrids have a similar shape to wood and carry the advantage of being easier to hit, they are lofted like irons and, therefore, will deliver ball flight patterns closer to irons than woods.
 Hybrids have the same numbering system and usually indicate the wood they're replacing (e.g., a #2 hybrid replaces a #2 wood, etc.).

 Wedges are the highest-lofted clubs in a set of golf clubs, designed for short approach shots into greens, for chips, and pitches around greens, and for playing out of sand bunkers.